Back to Big Bear & What's Open

 NEW: Californians are required to wear face coverings in high-risk settings.
 This includes inside of, or in line to enter any indoor public space and in any area where other people are present when unable to physically distance.

 1. The Village at Big Bear Lake - we highly recommend covering your face from the parking lot, to your destination, and back to the parking lot.
 Particularly on weekends, The Village can become very crowded with people picking up restaurant orders, retail orders, or just enjoying a walk through town.
 Cover your nose and mouth for your safety and others.

-2. Stores - Grocery stores and any retailers may mandate a face covering before entering their storefront.
-If a mask is not required, consider wearing one anyways.
+2. Stores - Grocery stores and any retailers mandate a face covering before entering their storefront.

-3. Restaurants - Same as stores, if you're permitted to enter the restaurant to order or pick-up, face coverings may be required.
-If a mask is not required, consider wearing one anyways.
+3. Restaurants - Same as stores, if you're permitted to enter the restaurant to order or pick-up, face covering is be required.

 4. Crowded Areas - Masks/face coverings are not mandatory if you are enjoying the outdoors either alone or with your immediate home unit.
 We recommend carrying one however in case you encounter crowds or other groups on trails or in parks.